macarthur-lab/matchbox/README.md

 ## Exceution process map

-This following describes the typical sequence of events in execution.
+The following describes the typical sequence of events in execution.
 An addition of a patient to the matchmaker system starts the following process.

 1. A new patient record get's inserted into beamr via seqr https://seqr.broadinstitute.org.
 This action implies "search in other matchmaker nodes for patients 'similar' to this patient".